canonical/spread/README.md

 content considered is actually the one in the local machine, so any updates to those will always be taken in account on re-runs.

-Once you're done with the servers, throw them using the same `-reuse` option and appending `-discard`.
+Once you're done with the servers, throw them away using the same `-reuse` option and appending `-discard`.
+Reused systems will remain running for as long as desired by default, which may run the pool out of machines.
+With [Linode](#linode) you may define the `halt-timeout` option to allow Spread itself to garbage collect those entries.

 <a name="debugging"/>